Admissions FAQ

 • MY CHILD DOES NOT HAVE SEMESTER REPORT CARDS?

-• MY CHILD WILL NOT GET HIS FINAL FIRST SEMESTER REPORT CARD UNTIL AFTER THE DEADLINE.
+• MY CHILD WILL NOT GET THEIR FINAL FIRST SEMESTER REPORT CARD UNTIL AFTER THE DEADLINE.
 WHEN SHOULD WE SUBMIT THIS?

 • WHICH GRADES FROM MY REPORT CARD ARE CONSIDERED?